XGR Chain — Access Control & Permission Boundaries

 - validator key material

-- self-stake
+- validator self-stake

-- delegated stake
+- delegated active stake

 - epoch-boundary activation